Team Building Remote: Dos and Do Nots

 • Set expectations.
 This will secure commitment and agreement from your team.
 This will make your job easier and keep them happy as well.
 When your expectations are clear, your team will be able to focus on the work that needs to be done rather than on things that aren’t a priority.
 Setting expectations helps you focus on the job at hand, which will help your team focus.

-• Acknowledge them.
+• Acknowledge and reward them.
 Before your team meets in person, acknowledge the work they’re doing for the company and recognize them for their contributions.
+You can reward them in meaningful ways by acknowledging their hard work with performance-based bonuses, organizing a team-building activity at a local recreational center, or gifting them with a wellness retreat gift card for services like a deep-tissue or a swedish massage in Fuquay Varina, NC, or another location.
 This practice doesn’t just make your team feel good, but it’s also a good way to let them know that you’re paying attention to them and the work they’re doing.

 • Share your goals with the team.
 It’s important to have goals, set them as a team, and stay focused on them.
 The goals should be written down and published, so everyone can see them.
 The team should be encouraged to develop skills that help them achieve those goals.
 Regular communications between team members can help the team stay focused.